MiaaaYang/Final_Medical_Insurance/README.md

 ## How to Generate the Final Report

 - After synchronize the packages, now run `make` in Git bash to get the final report.

+## Building Docker Image

+To build the Docker image locally:

+- run `docker build -t miayang28/data550final:latest .` in bash

+## Generate the Report Using Docker from makefile

+- run `make docker_report` in bash
+- The report will be shown in `report/Data550_Final_Project.html`

 ## Which pieces of code create the tables and figures?